- Post History

 The questions that matter: A leader's guide to early-stage AI transformation

-Welcome back to our series of articles from the AI Center of Excellence (CoE) team at ServiceNow.
+Welcome back to our series from the AI Center of Excellence (CoE) team at ServiceNow.
 Through countless advisory and hands-on engagements, we've gathered valuable insights and practical guidance that we're excited to share with the broader ServiceNow community.
-In our recent conversations with customers navigating their AI journeys, one theme emerges consistently: the leaders who succeed aren't necessarily the ones with the biggest budgets or the most technical expertise—they're the ones asking the right questions.

-Here's an uncomfortable truth: according to New Vantage Partners, fewer than 20% of executives report having established a data culture—despite 97% investing in data initiatives1.
-Many teams are building AI solutions on foundations that can't support them, including inadequate data infrastructure that fails to properly feed AI systems.
-The difference between organizations that thrive with AI and those that struggle often comes down to whether leaders asked the right questions before writing the first line of code.
+Many teams are building AI solutions on foundations that can't support them.
+Inadequate data infrastructure.
+Siloed teams.
+Misaligned incentives.
+The difference between organizations that thrive and those that struggle often comes down to whether leaders asked the right questions before writing the first line of code.

-AI transformation isn't primarily a technical challenge—it's a change management challenge.
-The technology is only as good as your team's ability to adopt it, trust it, and integrate it into their daily work.
-That's why your role as a leader isn't to have all the answers; it's to ask the questions that surface the real barriers, align your team around shared goals, and create the conditions for success.
+That's why your role as a leader isn't to have all the answers.
+It's to ask the questions that surface the real barriers, align your team around shared goals, and create the conditions for success.

-Before evaluating tool selection or technical architecture, successful AI leaders shape the narrative around why this transformation matters.
-Framing is about connecting AI initiatives to what your organization already values—whether that's customer experience, operational excellence, or innovation.
+I call this "framing," and it's about connecting AI initiatives to what your organization already values—whether that's customer experience, operational excellence, or innovation.
 When people understand why AI matters to them personally, resistance gives way to engagement.

-Questions to ask your team
+Questions to ask your team:

 The goal of framing isn't to sell AI to your team—it's to co-create a vision where AI enhances rather than threatens their professional identity.
 People who feel ownership over the transformation become your strongest champions.

-Questions to ask your team
+Questions to ask your team:

-Organizations typically choose between two structural approaches for AI teams.
-In a service-oriented model, data teams report to functional departments (like marketing or operations)—this works well for incremental improvements but can limit transformative potential.
+A note on organizational models: Organizations typically choose between two structural approaches for AI teams.
+In a service-oriented model, data teams report to functional departments—this works well for incremental improvements but can limit transformative potential.
 In an executive-led model, data teams report to the C-suite—this enables transformative innovation but requires strong executive sponsorship.
-Neither is universally "right"; the key is intentionally choosing the model that matches your ambitions and then structuring accordingly.
+Neither is universally "right"; the key is intentionally choosing the model that matches your ambitions.

 Not all AI projects are created equal, especially in the early stages.
-The projects you choose to pursue first will either build momentum and credibility or create skepticism that's hard to overcome.
-Smart project selection is one of the highest-impact decisions you'll make.
+The projects you choose first will either build momentum and credibility or create skepticism that's hard to overcome.

-Questions to ask before committing
+Questions to ask before committing:

 Measuring AI success requires new leadership skills.
 Traditional metrics often miss what matters most in early-stage transformation: learning, adoption, and capability building.

-Questions to guide your measurement strategy
+Questions to guide your measurement strategy:

-Resistance to AI often isn't about the technology—it's about fear.
+Here's what I've learned: resistance to AI often isn't about the technology—it's about fear.
 Fear of job loss.
 Fear of losing control.
 Fear of being made irrelevant.
-The most effective AI leaders address these human concerns directly rather than dismissing them.

-Questions to build trust
+Questions to build trust:

 Early-stage AI transformation succeeds when leaders focus less on having answers and more on asking questions that surface truth, build alignment, and create conditions for learning.
-The questions in this article aren't exhaustive—they're starting points designed to spark the conversations that matter.

 Key takeaways: